dymmond/esmerald/docs/contributing.md

 $ hatch env create docs
 ```

+!!!
+Tip
+    This is the recommended way but if you still feel you want your own virtual environment and
+    all the packages installed there, you can always run `scripts/install`.

 ### Enable pre-commit

 The project comes with a pre-commit hook configuration.
 To enable it, just run inside the clone: